 How effective is vaccination for hepatitis B?

 Hepatitis B vaccines are effective and safe.
-Up to 95% of vaccinated individuals form effective antibodies when they get the vaccine and are protected from hepatitis B. In healthcare workers, high-risk public safety workers, dialysis patients, and sexual partners of infected persons, a blood test for antibodies is recommended after vaccination to ensure that the person produced antibodies.
+Up to 95% of vaccinated individuals form effective antibodies and are protected from hepatitis B when they get full three-dose series of vaccine.
+In healthcare workers, high-risk public safety workers, dialysis patients, and sexual partners of infected people, a blood test for antibodies is recommended after vaccination to ensure that the person produced antibodies.
 For the few who do not form antibodies, revaccination may improve response, especially in infants.
 However, a small proportion of individuals will never respond to hepatitis B vaccination.
 Side effects from the vaccine are usually mild and include soreness at the site of injection.
 The risk of serious allergic reactions (anaphylaxis) is less than one per million doses.
 Vaccination has reduced the number of new cases of hepatitis B by more than 75% in the United States.